 When to Drink Chateau La Tour Blanche, Anticipated Maturity, Decanting Time

 Chateau La Tour Blanche can be enjoyed on the young side with no decanting.
 In fact, it is delicious and quite a treat young, even on release!
 However, like all great wines, Chateau La Tour Blanche is much better with age and does not reach full maturity until it’s between 12-30 years of age, or in some years, perhaps even longer in the best vintages!
 That is when the magic happens!

 But that is unrealistic for 99% of the world’s wine drinkers.
 So, enjoy it at any special occasion that calls for it.

-Of course the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
-With Chateau La Tour Blanche and frankly, all Sauternes, temperature is more important than decanting.
+Of course, the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
+With Chateau La Tour Blanche and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Chateau La Tour Blanche with Wine and Food Pairings

 Chateau La Tour Blanche is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The wine will naturally warm in the glass, while it develops more aromatic complexities and fleshes out.

 Chateau La Tour Blanche can be served with seafood dishes, especially shellfish, lobster, crab, and oysters on the half shell.
 Foie gras is a perfect pairing with its natural sweet, salty and savory characteristics.
 Chateau La Tour Blanche can also be paired with roasted chicken, veal, and pork dishes that are either spicy or prepared with a touch of sweetness.